 We have a small suitcase to act as our main carry on bag. just bear in mind that we usually travel with just one between two of us for a week long trip, but we could easily take a case each… this means that we would be set for two weeks easily.

 We both have a standard day pack size rucksack and a small wheeled suitcase measuring just under the 55cm x 40cm x 20cm Ryanair limit (Double check other airlines).
 If you are looking for luggage that you know will be suitable for the cabin then it is best to buy from a range specifically designed for this.
-For example at House Of Fraser they have a handy selection tool so you can make sure which ever piece you choose will be suitable.
 We have found this to be really useful and it means we can just go ahead and pick a suitcase or bag based on design and features whist knowing it fits cabin requirements!

 Any length of trip though??